machellerogden/with-effects/README.md

 # with-effects

-> Simple wrapper for algebraic effects using generators.
+> Simple wrapper for algebraic effects using coroutines.

 ## Example: